SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Tutorials/Redirect_Sort_Operator.md

 ## Step 6: Implement the sort redirection details

-It is now time to put the icing on the cake and finalize our sort redirector with the final details.
+It is now time to put the icing on the cake and finalize your sort redirector with the final details.

 For this, it is important to know that a sort operator in GQI consists of sort fields, and that each sort field defines a sorting on a specific column together with a sort direction.
-So, for our redirection algorithm, we will need to consider every sort field separately, and keep the ones we do not care about intact.
+So, for your redirection algorithm, you will need to consider every sort field separately, and keep the ones you do not care about intact.

 The algorithm goes as follows:

-1. If the sort operator contains no sort field for our `fromColumn`, we can return the original sort operator.
+1. If the sort operator contains no sort field for your `fromColumn`, you can return the original sort operator.
 No changes are required.
 1. Otherwise, construct an array of redirected sort fields where each sort field is determined as follows:

-    1. If the sort field is not for our `fromColumn`, keep it as it is.
+    1. If the sort field is not for your `fromColumn`, keep it as it is.
     1. Otherwise, construct a new sort field for `toColumn` with the same sort direction.

 1. Construct and return a new sort operator based on the redirected sort fields.